-Howard T. Walpole, Jr., MD, MBA, FACC, FSCAI is the Chief Medical Officer at Okyanos Cell Therapy.
+By Contributing Author Howard T. Walpole, Jr., MD, MBA, FACC, FSCAI

 Despite these advances, there remains a growing pool of patients who continue to suffer from the symptoms of inadequate blood flow to the heart.
 In many cases, these patients also suffer from worsening heart function and symptoms of congestive heart failure.
 Advances in cardiac stem cell therapy have now presented a new option.

-At Okyanos, our new approach to patient care using cardiac stem cell therapy will contribute to the advancement of stem cell science by establishing a patient registry to study patient outcomes and share its findings with the research community.
-Ultimately, we believe the findings from our data will provide useful information as to the best cell types, dosage and delivery method for individual patients.
+The Okyanos approach to patient care using cardiac cell therapy will contribute to the advancement of stem cell science by establishing a patient registry to study patient outcomes and share its findings with the research community.
+Ultimately, the findings from patient data will provide useful information as to the best cell types, dosage and delivery method for individual patients.

 Okyanos has invested in cutting edge medical equipment including: